RutvikMendpara/odin-recipes/README.md

 # odin-recipes
-This project is about recipes website using html.
+This project is about recipes website using HTML and CSS.